-1.1 Describe the importance of obtaining good data, including capturing, using and analyzing institutional knowledge (i.e., tribal knowledge).
+1.1 Describe the importance of obtaining quality source data, including capturing, using and analyzing institutional knowledge (i.e., tribal knowledge).

-1.4 Identify typical sources of business data, including mobile platforms, traditional e-commerce sites, social media, sales, accounting, marketing, customers and partners.
+1.5 Identify different types of data, including open, public, administrative and research data and sources of business data, including mobile platforms, traditional e-commerce sites, social media, sales, accounting, marketing, customers and partners.

-1.5 Explain the fundamentals of Search Engine Optimization (SEO), including analyzing for multiple channels (e.g., e-mail, Twitter, Facebook, LinkedIn and offline channels).
+1.6 Explain the fundamentals of Search Engine Optimization (SEO), including analyzing for multiple channels (e.g., email, Twitter, Facebook, LinkedIn and offline channels).